 But can you wild camp in Wales?
 Unfortunately, it’s not legal to wild camp in Wales.
 However there are exceptions to note, and in some places wild camping is tolerated despite it officially not being allowed.

-We explain all of that next, as well as give you some tips to be a considerate camper.
+We explain all of that next, highlight the exceptions, and give you some tips to be a considerate camper.

 If you are planning to go free camping in Wales – and can’t be swayed to stay in a campsite instead – we’ve compiled the following guidelines to help you camp in a considerate manner and hopefully keep you out of trouble:

 - You should camp in the same place for one night only, and pitch your tent discretely and in a remote place which will not be easily seen.
 Therefore don’t camp in or near settlements, someone’s farm or on cultivated land.
 If you think you’re on private land, always try and seek out the landowner and ask permission.
 They may request a small fee.

 - Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet, blends in with the landscape, and pitches quickly is best.
 Therefore a lightweight walking tent like this one would be a great investment for someone planning to go wild camping in Wales.

 - Most hikers and walkers tolerate camping beside trails that involve multi-day hikes – such as in Snowdonia.
 After all, serious walkers need somewhere to sleep!
 However as a matter of courtesy you should camp away from any path, and pitch your tent at dusk and take it down at dawn.
 (Related: Camping in Snowdonia)

 - Respect the leave no trace policy and take any rubbish with you.
 Leave your camping spot exactly the way you found it.

 - Land clearly attached to a building (private garden, backyard).